No military force on Greenland but Trump’s biggest threat came in what he didn’t say

 “Friends come back from different places (I don't want to insult anybody) and say ‘I don’t recognise it’ and that’s not in a positive way – that’s in a very negative way.
 And I love Europe and I want to see Europe go good, but it’s not heading in the right direction in recent decades.”

-“Many other western governments very foolishly followed turning their backs on everything that makes nations rich and powerful and strong…The result was record budget and trade deficits and a growing sovereign deficit driven by the largest wave of mass migration in human history.
+“Many other western governments very foolishly followed turning their backs on everything that makes nations rich and powerful and strong,” he said.
+“The result was record budget and trade deficits and a growing sovereign deficit driven by the largest wave of mass migration in human history.

 “We've never seen anything like it quite frankly.
 Many parts of our world are being destroyed before our very eyes and the leaders don’t even understand what’s happening and the ones that do understand aren’t doing anything about it.”

-Trump championed his abduction of Venezuela’s authoritarian president and scorned countries who have granted independence to nations they colonised in long faded empires.
+Trump championed his abduction of Venezuela’s authoritarian president and scorned countries that have granted independence to nations they colonised in long-faded empires.

 He has said he wants to annex Canada, invade Cuba, may attack Colombia, wants Greenland and has taken control of Venezuela’s economy.
-His long standing support for Russia’s attacks on Ukraine he has signalled by cutting military aid to Kyiv and saying that Russia has earned a chunk of territory by force of arms.
+His long-standing support for Russia’s attacks on Ukraine has been signalled by cutting military aid to Kyiv and saying that Russia has earned a chunk of territory by force of arms.

 Colonialism and a world in which might trumps law or ethics remains the vision that Trump presented in Davos.
 Immediate fears over Greenland may have settled – but they are far from resolved.